Everything you need to know about working capital financing and how Zip Capital Group can help you meet your short-term financing needs.

 How Can I use the proceeds from my working capital financing?

-You should use the proceeds from your working capital financing to fund short-term operating needs.
-For example, you should use the funds to:
+The use of proceeds from your working capital loan is intended to fund short-term operating needs.
+Acceptable uses include to:

 - Buy Inventory